Non-algebraic deformations of flat K\"ahler manifolds: Examples of non-algebraic flat K ahler manifolds with

-As we mentioned in the Introduction, many examples of non-algebraic flat K\"ahler manifolds are given by complex tori of (complex) dimension greater then one.
+As we mentioned in the Introduction, many examples of non-algebraic flat K\"ahler manifolds are given by complex tori of (complex) dimension greater than one.
 Somehow opposite to complex tori are the flat K\"ahler manifolds with vanishing first Betti number: these are the manifolds of the form $T/G$, where $T$ is a complex torus and the finite group $G$ acts on $T$ sufficiently non-trivially from the topological point of view (i.e. $H_1(T, \Q)^G = 0$).
 As it was pointed out to us by the reviewer, one can construct non-algebraic flat K\"ahler manifolds with $b_1=0$ by mimicing the construction of $3$-dimensional flat K\"ahler manifolds with monodromy group $D_4$, as it is presented in \cite{CD18}.

-We will explain this construction and then present another construction, which allows one to find of holomorphically symplectic flat K\"ahler manifolds with $b_1=0$ and which we find to be of independent interest.
+We will explain this construction and then present yet another one, which allows finding many examples of holomorphically symplectic flat K\"ahler manifolds with $b_1=0$ and which we consider to be of independent interest.

 First of all, let $E$ be an elliptic curve and $S$ a non-algebraic complex torus.
 Let $\tau_1, \tau_2$ be two different non-trivial $2$-torsion elements of $E$ and $\sigma \in S$ be an element of order $4$.
 Let $T':=E \times E \times S$. \begin{predl} There exists a torus $T$ isogenous to $T'$ and a free holomorphic action of the dihedral group $G \simeq D_4$ on $T$ such that $b_1(T/G) = 0$.
 The flat K\"ahler manifold $X = T/G$ is non-algebraic. \end{predl} \begin{proof}